bkmz2000/go_cfg/README.md

 # Basic
-This is a prototype for a program that generates a сап for a given golang program.
+This is a prototype for a program that generates a cfg for a given golang program.
 Implemented using python, graphviz and ANTLR

 # Example